WTy-2/spec/spec.md

 ### BNF

 In the below document, there are many uses of Backus-Naur form (BNF) to describe the syntax of the WTy2 language.
-Unfortunately, plain BNF has a few limitations that make expressions some common patterns in syntax (such as comma-separated lists of tokens) impossible to abstract over.
-Therefore, the BNF in use in this document here is extended with the concept of "macros".
+Unfortunately, plain BNF has a few limitations which make some common patterns in syntax (such as comma-separated lists of tokens) impossible to abstract over.
+Therefore, the BNF in use in this document is extended with the concept of "macros".

 An example of a BNF macro definition is: